eclipse/buildship/docs/stories/ToolingAPI.md

 # Tooling API and Tooling Client

-## Set source level for Java projects (1 days)

-### Motivation

-The `ide-integraion.md` document in Gradle core specifies a story ["expose Java source level for Java projects to Eclipse"](https://github.com/gradle/gradle/blob/master/design-docs/ide-integration.md#story---expose-java-source-level-for-java-projects-to-eclipse).
-The goal is to make use of the enhancements from there in Buildship.

-### Implementation
-- Wait for the corresponding Tooling API story to be finished and upgrade Buildship to the latest TAPI/Tooling-commons version
-- Upon project refresh ensure that the workspace project configuration and the Gradle model is in sync
-    - Read the source compatibility value from `EclipseProject` and
-    - Update the value in the implementation of the `WorkspaceGradleOperations#synchronizeGradleProjectWithWorkspaceProject()` method

-### Test cases
-- Model defines no source compatibility
-- Model defines different source compatibility, than the project
-- Model defines invalid source compatibility level (Java 8 for Eclipse Helios)

-### Open questions
-- What is a default version?
-- What should happen when the specified source compatibility version is higher, than the highest supported one in Eclipse.
-Should we
-    - throw and exception,
-    - use the highest version supported by the IDE, or
-    - set the source compatibility version and let the IDE handle the exceptional case?

-## Configure the target JDK for Java projects (2 days)

-### Motivation

-The `ide-integraion.md` document in Gradle core specifies a story ["expose target JDK for Java projects to Eclipse"](https://github.com/gradle/gradle/blob/master/design-docs/ide-integration.md#story---expose-target-jdk-for-java-projects-to-eclipse).
-The goal is to make use of the enhancements from there in Buildship.

-### Implementation
-- Wait for the corresponding Tooling API story to be finished and upgrade Buildship to the latest TAPI/Tooling-commons version
-- Load the `JavaProject` model
-- Synchronize model fields with the related Eclipse workspace project upon refresh
-     - update used JDK, if mismatch

-### Test cases
-TBD

-### Open questions
-- How to handle unsupported JDK versions (JDK 8 defined for Eclipse Helios)?

-## Make use of the JavaProject model (1 day)

-### Motivation
-The `ide-integraion.md` document in Gradle core specifies a story ["introduce JavaProject"](https://github.com/gradle/gradle/blob/master/design-docs/ide-integration.md#story---introduce-javaproject).
-The goal is to make use of the enhancements from there in Buildship.

-### Implementation
-- Wait for the corresponding Tooling API story to be finished and upgrade Buildship to the latest TAPI/Tooling-commons version
-- Load the `JavaProject` model
-- Synchronize model fields with the related Eclipse workspace project upon refresh
-     - update the source compatibility if not the same
-     - update target compatibility if not the same

-### Test cases
-- Update to same source/target compatibility level
-- Update to different source/target compatibility level

-### Open questions
-TBD

 ## Set additional builders and natures on the projects (1 day)

 ### Motivation
-The `ide-integraion.md` document in Gradle core specifies a story ["Expose more Eclipse settings for the projects"](https://github.com/gradle/gradle/blob/master/design-docs/ide-integration.md#story---expose-more-eclipse-settings-for-the-projects).
+The `ide-integraion.md` document in Gradle core specifies a story ["Expose more Eclipse settings for projects"](https://github.com/gradle/gradle/blob/master/design-docs/ide-integration.md#story---expose-natures-and-builders-for-projects-3d).
 The goal is to make use of the enhancements from there in Buildship.

 ### Implementation
-- Read the builders and natures list from the model
+- Wait for the corresponding Tooling API story to be finished and upgrade tooling-commons to use the latest TAPI version
+- Add `OmniEclipseVersion.getProjectNatures(List)` and propagate the result returned by the TAPI
+- Add `OmniEclipseVersion.getBuildCommand(List)` and propagate the result returned by the TAPI
+- Upgrade tooling-commons used in Buildship
-- Merge the list with the existing items upon project import
+- Merge the builders/natures list with the existing ones upon project synchronization
+    - If the builders-natures can be retrieved
         - If a project descriptor exists, then preserve the existing builders and natures
         - Always add the Gradle nature, if not exist
         - Add the natures/builders from the model, if not exist
+    - If the builders/natures can't be retrieved
+        - Use existing assumption (Java nature is needed when there is at east one source folder is available)

 ### Test cases
 - Setting builders and natures on new project